tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Windows SDK/接口文档_intl_en.md

 ### Authentication information

 Generate `AuthBuffer` for encryption and authentication of relevant features.
-For release in the production environment, please use the backend deployment key as detailed in [Authentication Key](https://intl.cloud.tencent.com/document/product/607/12218).
+For release in the production environment, please use the backend deployment key as detailed in [Authentication Key](https://intl.cloud.tencent.com/zh/document/product/607/12218).
-To get authentication for voice messaging and speech-to-text, the room ID parameter must be set to `null`.
+To get authentication for voice message and speech-to-text, the room ID parameter must be set to `null`.

 #### Function prototype